Imagine opening a new app, eager to explore its features, only to be bombarded with confusing menus and endless options.

 Next, it explains how Trello boards are structured in Lists.
 But of course, it doesn’t simply tell users, it empowers them to create some of their own.

-It then explains the concept of Cards, and how they form the Lists, encouraging users to create some and driving feature adoption.
+It then explains the concept of Cards and how they form the Lists, encouraging users to create some and driving feature adoption.

 At this point, new users understand the hierarchy of a Trello board.
 They now know how it works.
-Not only that—they also have been working to create their first board.
+Not only that, they have also been working to create their first board.
 After they’re asked to invite some team members, Trello takes users to the Trello board they just created:

 Example 9: Asana’s product walkthrough helps users create their own project